-Ruler Period of Rule Important facts ふ Khizr Khan 1414-1421 Timur's nominee captured Delhi and was proclaimed the new Sultan and the first of the Sayyid Dynasty.
+Ruler Period of Rule Important facts Khizr Khan 1414-1421 Timur's nominee captured Delhi and was proclaimed the new Sultan and the first of the Sayyid Dynasty.
 They ruled over Delhi and surrounding districts.
-Mubarak Shah 1421-1434 He succeeded Khizr at the throne after his successful expeditions against Mewatis, Katehars and the Gangetic Doab area.
-He was killed by the nobles in his own court.
+Mubarak Shah 1421-1434 He succeeded Khizr at the throne after his successful expeditions against Mewatis, Katehars and the Gangetic Doab Muhammad Shah 1434-1443 1.
+The nobles put Muhammad Shah on the throne, but could not survive the in-fighting among the nobles in the court.
+2. He was authorized to rule a meagre area of around 30 miles and rest of the Sultanate was ruled by the nobles.

-Muhammad Shah 1434-1443 The nobles put Muhammad Shah on the throne, but could not survive the in-fighting among the nobles in the court.
-He was authorized to rule a meagre area of around 30 miles and rest of the Sultanate was ruled by the nobles.
 Alam Shah 1443-1451 The last Sayyid king descended in favour of Bahlol Lodhi and he retired.
 Thus began the Lodhi dynasty, which confined to Delhi and a few surrounding areas.